Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Decomposition_analysis/README.md

 * print_res="within 4" -- print all the residues within 4A of the ligand
 * print_res="40,41,44,47,78,81,82,85,88,115,118,122,215,218,219,220,232,241" -- print those residues in the output file

+Once the calculation is done, the GUI app (gmx_MMPBSA_gui) will show up.
+In this app, you can visualize the results for the GB calculation as well as the decomposition analysis.
+The results can be saved as *.csv file by clicking "File" in the upper left corner and then "Export GB/PB energy (csv)".
+Besides, a *.pdb file can be saved with the per-residue energies in the b-factor column by clicking "File" in the upper left corner and then "Energy to bfactor".
+This way, the contribution energy of every residue with its structure can be visualized in a molecular visualization program (_e.g._ PyMOL, Chimera, VMD).